benbrastmckie/LogicNotes/README.md

 - Counterfactual Logic
 - Constitutive Logic

-I also hope to extend consideration to some basic set theory and lattice theory in support of the final two logical systems.

-If you are looking for reinforcements, [here](https://github.com/benbrastmckie/OpenLogic/tree/master/courses/sets-logic-computation) is an open source textbook with some of the basics presented in an accessible way.
+If your math is rusty, [here](https://github.com/benbrastmckie/OpenLogic/tree/master/courses/sets-logic-computation) is an open source textbook with some of the basics presented in an accessible way.